doctorfree/nvim-lazyman/README.md

 intended for public use, these repositories are maintained for the personal use of the authors but are included here for their value.
-The `Starter` category includes the Neovim `Kickstart` configuration, the `NvPak` config, and the Neovim configurations provided by the [nvim-starter project](https://github.com/VonHeikemen/nvim-starter).
+The `Starter` category includes the Neovim `Kickstart` configuration, the `NvPak` config, the `Basic` config, and the Neovim configurations provided by the [nvim-starter project](https://github.com/VonHeikemen/nvim-starter).
 The `Custom` category includes any additional Neovim configurations installed and initialized with `lazyman` by the end-user using the `-C url` and